MidanAhmed/ddos-detection/README.md

 ## Acknowledgement

-I would like to take this opportunity to express my gratitude to all of my group members **Kishor Kumar Hazarika**, **Ruhul Amin Talukdar** and **Zakaria Ahmed Laskar**.
-The project would not have been successful without their cooperation and inputs.
+I would like to take this opportunity to express my gratitude to my project guide **Mr. Jainul Abudin** and all of my group members **Kishor Kumar Hazarika**, **Ruhul Amin Talukdar** and **Zakaria Ahmed Laskar**.
+This project would not have been successful without their cooperation and inputs.